EQWorks/python-curriculum/01-immediate-applications-2.md

 * The name of the function is `hours_from`.
 * The parentheses after the function name signifies that as a function, it is a "Callable", and within are what this function would accept as "arguments" or values passed into the function.
 * After the colon `:` and below, each statement with an indentation (conventionally 4-space), would be the "body" of the function, which is a block of code that does something but only within the _scope_ of the function.
 In this case, it evaluates our "hours from" _algorithm_ and assigns the value into a _local_ variable `z`.
-* `return` _keyword_ is used to state the value (evaluated from the expression) to be passed out of the function, or what the function call as an expression would evaluate into.
-In this case, it returns (pass out of the function) the value of variable `z`.
+* `return` _keyword_ is used to state the value to be passed out of the function.
+In this case, it returns the value of variable `z`.

 ![func](https://i.imgur.com/X7KBrAH.png)